A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 (bad) cholesterol levels and causing stress on the liver as these

-supplements are almost always in oral form
+supplements are almost always in the oral form.

-- Boosts antioxidant levels, enhances recovery
+- Boosts antioxidant levels and enhances recovery.

 - Increases cellular ATP and muscle power